Why Are Golf Balls So Expensive? (11 Best Reasons)

 Golf balls have always been expensive since the game was invented.

-There are many reasons golf balls are so pricey, some legit and others seemingly “unfair.”
+Golf balls are so pricey for many reasons, some legit and others seemingly “unfair.”
 Tag along as we look at some of them in greater detail.

 1. Research and Development

-Golf balls have evolved over the years, each generation producing an improved version.
+Golf balls have evolved, with each generation producing an improved version.

-Many hours and resources are put into research and engineering to develop the best possible golf balls.
-Manufacturers hire scientists and engineers who experiment with different materials and development methods, all of which earn a decent remuneration.
+Many hours and resources are spent on research and engineering to develop the best golf balls.
+Manufacturers hire scientists and engineers who experiment with different materials and development methods, all earning a decent remuneration.

 The goal is to create quality balls with the right colors, covers, and other factors that increase performance and meet the USGA standards.

-Combine the research, engineering, material, industrial, and labor cost.
+Combine the research, engineering, material, industrial, and labor costs.
 You’ll see why golf balls are expensive.
 The final consumer has to pay for the costly innovation to get superb performance in exchange.

 2. Materials Used